turibe/new_pioneer_python_cli/README.md

 Tested on a pioneer SC-1222-K.

 Usage: find out your AVR's IP address.
-Set HOST to it.
-Run "python telnet.py <host>"
+Set the variable HOST to it, or Aun "python telnet.py <host>".

+Use control-D to exit.